 - 4. Balance Point of best badminton rackets

 - 7. Frame

 - 8. Budget

 13 Best Badminton Rackets in 2021 – Buyer Guide & Reviews

 In this article, you’ll uncover the top 13 best badminton rackets that stand above the rest by delivering excellent swing, handling, power, and accurate smashes.
 Plus, discover critical points and buyer guide to judge the right racket for your needs, based on our research.

 After testing multiple market products and hearing from professional athletes and consumers, we present you with this list of the best badminton rackets in 2021.

 1. Yonex Duora 10

-Made from the most elegant frame and shaft material, Duora 10 is box-shaped for powerful shots with aerodynamic speed.
-Due to dual face design, players consider this as the combo of two rackets into one.
+Built from the most elegant frame and shaft material, Duora 10 has a box shape for powerful shots.
+Due to dual face design & aerodynamic speed, buyers consider this as the combo of two rackets into one.

-Construction Material (Shaft & Frame): Ni-Ti Fiber, Nanometric DR, H.M.
+Construction Materials (Shaft & Frame): Ni-Ti Fiber, Nanometric DR, H.M.
 Graphite

 2. Yonex Arcsaber 10